Tokyo Metropolitan Assembly Debate: Motion to Revoke Statement Sparks Controversy

 After the special budget committee’s deliberations, Governor Koike told reporters, “The Tokyo metropolitan government has firmly answered what it has said, so the criticism (of refusing to answer) is not valid.”

 At a press conference on the evening of the 26th, Ritmin Secretary-General Keita Nishizawa refuted what was called “impression manipulation” by saying, “No one would think that way.”
-He appealed, “It is important to clarify the governor’s beliefs and beliefs, and it is appropriate to ask him questions about his refusal to answer.”
+He appealed, “It is important to clarify the governor’s beliefs and beliefs, and it is appropriate to ask him questions regarding his refusal to answer.”

 Motions are not legally binding, and statements cannot be deleted from the minutes unless the person in question requests to do so.
 Neither the Liberal Democratic Party nor the Communist Party members responded, and it was decided that the bill would not be deleted.